- Visitors and Volunteers

 The faculty and staff of C.T.
 Janet Elementary School welcome you.
 The school days that follow are intended to be memorable ones.
 We hope, through our combined efforts, that your child will have a rewarding and successful educational experience.
 We know that you will find the setting at Janet Elementary conducive to learning.
 Each teacher is committed to assisting all children in developing positive attitudes towards education.

-C.T.
-Janet will strive to be a school regarded for academic excellence by:
+Our vision is that C.T.
+Janet will be a school regarded for academic excellence.

-- guiding students to embrace their roles as future leaders.
+- We will guide students to embrace their roles as future leaders.

 - A physical or emotional illness as verified by a doctor’s note within five (5) days of the absence(s).

 - Serious immediate family illness as verified by a physician.

 - Death in immediate family, not to exceed five (5) school days.

 - Observance of special and recognized religious holidays as verified by the appropriate clergy.

 - School system approved travel for education trips.